 Databricks does not have access to user credentials.
 This architecture reduces risks associated with storing or protecting user credentials because Databricks does not have access to them.

-There are two pathways for a workspace user to log in into a workspace:
+There are two pathways for a user to log in into Databricks:

-- All users can use their workspace URL directly: Both non-admin users and admin users (account owners) can use the workspace URL directly.
+Their workspace URL directly: All users can use their workspace URL directly.
 The user is authenticated through Databricks integration with Google’s Cloud Identity OAuth 2.0 implementation.

-- Admin users (account owners) can additionally use the Google Cloud Console to access the workspace: Admin users (account owners) authenticate with Google Identity OAuth 2.0 in the account console.
+The account console to access the workspace: All users can authenticate with Google Identity OAuth 2.0 in the account console.
 The account console offers a list of available workspaces to choose from.
+Account admins can view all workspaces in the account and all other users can only view the workspaces that they have been granted access to.
 The user is redirected to the workspace login page with an authentication token.
 If the token is accepted, the user is not prompted to login again.
 On the first login, the user will be challenged to consent to OAuth scopes.